gares/iris/Editor.md

 To use this input method, you should:

-1. Enable it using the IBus configuration tool (there are different versions of the configuration tool depending on the desktop you are using).
-The "Coq" input method will typically appear in the category "other".
+1. Enable the "Coq" input using your system settings or using the IBus configuration tool.
+The Coq input method typically appears in the category "other".
-2. In CoqIDE, you can now use the input method by performing a right click, and selecting "System (IBus)" under "input method".
+2. On some systems: In CoqIDE, you have to enable the input method by performing a right click on the text area, and selecting "System (IBus)" under "input method".